Azaeres/Mellifera/README.md

 ## Explanation-Driven Development

-Since problems persist because of the lack of suffient explanatory knowledge, this project seeks good explanation as its primary means of solving and preventing problems.
+Since problems persist because of the lack of sufficient explanatory knowledge, this project seeks good explanation as its primary means of solving and preventing problems.

 See the [wiki](https://github.com/ryancbarry/Mellifera/wiki/The-Open-Economy) for more information.